CodeForAfrica/AlertME/CONTRIBUTING.md

 \#GreenAlert follows the PSR-4 and PSR-1 coding standards.
 In addition to these standards, the following coding standards should be followed:

-The class namespace declaration must be on the same line as <?php.
+- The class namespace declaration must be on the same line as `<?php`.
-A class' opening { must be on the same line as the class name.
+- A class' opening `{` must be on the same line as the class name.
-Functions and control structures must use Allman style braces.
+- Functions and control structures must use *Allman style* braces.
-Indent with soft tabs, align with spaces.
+- Indent with soft tabs, align with spaces.

+As a rule of thumb, we use [Google's style guide](https://code.google.com/p/google-styleguide/).